The night I turned 31 years of age I broke in my mother’s arms. It was January 31st, 1996.

 The accounts in the books were identical to my own experience of an angelic visitor.
 People reported seeing and experiencing what I had.
 All of the figures had translucent skin.
 Each angel looked like someone known to the person to whom the messenger was sent.
 That made the otherworldly visit less frightening to the individual who was graced by the angel’s visit.
 The celestial visitors were dressed in clothing of the current era.
 They sported no wings, nor a halo.
 In each case, the angel did not smile.
 Those visited felt a sense of peace come over them as had I. The descriptions of all of the experiences were exactly as my own had been.
 Upon reading through all of the accounts recorded in the books, I became convinced that an angel had visited me, though I still could not believe that I mattered enough to God to warrant such attention from Him, my heavenly Father.

 During that time, when I slept at night, I would feel the weight of someone sitting at the foot of my bed.
 The first time it happened, I froze beneath my blankets.
-Once I felt courageous enough, I peeked out from under my covers expecting to see some madman seated at the foot of my bed, but saw no one.
+Once I felt courageous enough, I peeked out from under my covers expecting to see some madman seated at the foot of my bed but saw no one.
 I could still feel the weight of someone by my feet.
 It was my angel returned and I came to welcome his nightly presence.
 I would even call for him if he had not yet shown up for the night.
 I would always ask him to wrap his arms around me and I always felt arms enfold me.
 I decided that it was my guardian angel watching over me during those years of personal restoration.
 At times I wondered if it was just my imagination but one night Marina stayed with me in my room after we had been out late that night.
-She crashed next to me in my bed, and the next morning she mentioned to me that she had felt the weight of someone at the bottom of my bed.
+She crashed next to me in my bed like we used to do as kids and in high school on occasion, and the next morning she mentioned to me that she had felt the weight of someone at the bottom of my bed.
 She said that she had felt frightened because she had thought that someone had entered my bedroom and was sitting at the end of my bed during the night.

 “I know.
 It happens every night,” I told her.